aedobbyn/sentiment-analysis-monkeylearn/analysis.md

 Now that we have classifications for each opinion units, we can see how the individual words in opinion units map to the sentiment and category classification they were assigned, and maybe gain some more granular insight about what people like and dislike about the product.

+#### Unnesting and cleaning

 The [`tidytext`](https://github.com/juliasilge/tidytext) package is fantastic for this purpose.
 We'll use its `unnest_tokens` function to get a long dataframe of all words and then clean them up a bit by filtering out `stop_words` (a dataset included in the package) like "and" and "the".

 I add a few of our own stopwords that come up so often they're also essentially meaningless for most of our purposes.
+We won't worry about [stemming](https://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html) words here.

 ```r